 Your child is eligible to apply for an EdChoice Scholarship if one of the bullet points below is true:

 - Your child attends one of the schools on the list

-- Your child is assigned to attend one of the schools on the list for the upcoming school year
+- Your child is currently in the public school sector and is assigned to attend one of the schools on the list for the upcoming school year

 - Your child attends a charter school but is assigned to attend a school on the list